neuralmagic/sparseml/integrations/torchvision/README.md

 See the tutorials for full working examples of the Python API.

-## Sparse Transfer Learning Example - Image Classification with ResNet-50
+## Quick Start: Sparse Transfer Learning

 ### Overview